Kushal-Shankar-1/RetainX/README.md

 ---

 ## ✅ Key Findings
-- Customers with month-to-month contracts and high monthly charges are at highest risk of churn.
+- Customers with month-to-month contracts and high monthly charges are at the highest risk of churn.
 - Electronic check payment method users are more prone to churn.
 - Tenure is a strong retention factor.